Banks' advisory fee slump deepens in crisis-hit Q4

 In Europe, fees raised since October from bonds, flotations and mergers and acquisitions stand at the lowest quarterly level ever recorded by the data providers.

-A stronger start to the year in areas such as mergers and acquisitions fizzled out, leaving investment banks' overall haul of fees at $72.6 billion -- down 8 percent on 2010.
+A stronger start to the year in areas such as mergers and acquisitions fizzled out, leaving investment banks' overall haul of fees at $72.6 billion (46.3 billion pounds) -- down 8 percent on 2010.

-Germany's Deutsche Bank DBKG.n claimed the top fee spot in Europe, relegating JPMorgan (JPM.N) to second place -- even if the U.S. firm is still first by fees globally.
+Germany's Deutsche Bank claimed the top fee spot in Europe, relegating JPMorgan to second place -- even if the U.S. firm is still first by fees globally.

 JPMorgan lost ground in European equity capital markets (ECM), the business that arranges listings and rights issues, in part after missing out on commodities firm Glencore's $10 billion flotation, one of the biggest of the year.